-- Track 1-5Diagnostic odyssey
+- Track 3-2Diagnosis

 Many terms are normally used in describing the infectious diseases.
 Disease refers to the presence of pathology and an infectious disease is an infection caused by a microorganism.
 Virulence is a term referring to the power of an organism to produce disease in a particular host.
 Immunity refers to the degree of resistance of the host for a specific microbe.
 Many infectious maladies, such as measles and chickenpox, can be anticipated by vaccines.
 Infectious diseases can cause many distinctive symptoms.
 Some are so mild that you may not even notice any side effects, while others can be life-threatening.
 There are medicines for a few infectious diseases, but for others, such as a few viruses, you can only treat your symptoms.
 You can take steps to prevent many infectious maladies.
 There are numerous distinctive ways that you can get an infectious disease for example – through insect or animal bites, contaminated food, and water.
 Pregnant mothers can too pass some germs along to their babies; the infectious diseases are usually characterized by the dominant organ system involved.

 - Track 5-1Bacterial infection